Esclusham: Governance

 An electoral ward in the same name exists.
 The population of this ward at the 2011 census was 2,766 only.

 Features

 The community has a total area of 1656 hectares and had 3401 inhabitants at the 2001 census.
 Its eastern part is relatively urbanised, with the village of Rhostyllen being close to the suburbs of Wrexham.
 In the western, rural part of the community the land rises to the high pastureland and moorland above Fron-deg and Aber-oer known as Esclusham Mountain.

 Until the early 20th century there were lead and zinc mines on the mountain, and the area was used for grouse shooting.
 There are several structures of interest in industrial archeology, including the Bersham Ironworks and old lead workings.
 The Minera Caves, a Site of Special Scientific Interest, lie beneath Esclusham Mountain: over 8 kilometres of caves connecting with the old lead workings have now been mapped.

-Bersham Colliery was a large coal mine in Rhostyllen which employed over 800 men.
+Bersham Colliery was a large coal mine in Rhostyllen which employed over 1000 men at its height in 1958.